FinlayDaG33k/BustaBot/README.md

 - [x] Fix bug where last bet wouldn't get multiplied by 4 to recover loss. (was actually not a bug)
 - [ ] Add something to automagically update the script.
 - [ ] Fix bug where warning about not being able to survive 4 lossstreaks turns up even when 4 losses can be survived.
+- [x] Enable bot to find a baseBet on it's own based of your current balance.

 #Verified Users
 Below is a list of a few Verified users.